 What can you do to save money and time in a Texas divorce?

 Ok, so if filing for divorce at the courthouse without an attorney is not a sure-fire way to save money in a divorce, then what is?
 Did I write a bunch of words in this blog to crush your dreams of having an attorney-less divorce?
 No, I wouldn't do that to you.
 If I dash your dreams of the quickest and easiest divorce possible, I will at least give you the information you need to get the next best thing.

 The quickest you can probably get divorced in Texas is sixty days.
 From the date your original divorce petition is filed with the court, a sixty-day waiting period is installed before you, and your spouse can legally be divorced.
-The reason for this is that our state legislature wants to give you and your spouse some time to think about whether a divorce is the right thing for you and your family.
-Intact families are generally speaking more prosperous and productive than divorced families, so the theory goes.
+This is because our state legislature wants to give you and your spouse some time to think about whether a divorce is the right thing for you and your family.
+Intact families are generally more prosperous and productive than divorced families, so the theory goes.

 If you have a divorce with minimal conflict or no conflict at all, you shouldn't have much problem getting divorced in sixty days.
 The most frustrating part for people in this position is that you can wrap your divorce up quickly but cannot be legally divorced until sixty days after filing.
 Filing your petition is the first step to achieving this sort of quick divorce.
-The Original Petition for Divorce is what you need to point to move forward with your divorce plan.
+You need to point out the Original Petition for Divorce to move forward with your divorce plan.
 It contains the basic information that the court will need to process your case: who you are, who your spouse is, who your children are, and what relief you are asking the court to grant you.